Title: A Quiet Life in the Country (Lady Hardcastle Mysteries #1)

 Do I recommend this book?
-Yes, I do.
+Absolutely!
 Lady Hardcastle series is different from the usual Historical mysteries.
-Also, the element of humour is one of the main attractions of this series.
+Also, the element of humor is one of the main attractions of this series.

 A Quiet Life in the Country by TE Kinsey is an entertaining, charming and delightful read.

 My blogger buddy Anjana loves this series.
 Have a look at what she thinks about this book here.